-A natural template for Zambia's border with Zimbabwe, the Zambezi River is Africa's fourth longest at 2 650km (1 650 miles).
+Zambezi River is Africa's fourth longest at 2 650km (1 650 miles), a natural template for Zambia's border with Zimbabwe.
 Its course from northwest Zambia to the Indian Ocean sprawls across Southern Africa.
-From the tempestuous waters of Victoria Falls to the restrained placidity of Lake Kariba, the Zambezi has many moods.
+From the turbulent waters of Victoria Falls to the restrained placidity of Lake Kariba, the Zambezi has many moods.

-To a large extent, the characters of all Zambia's rivers are influenced by seasonal extremes.
+Essentially, the characters of all of Zambia's rivers are influenced by seasonal extremes.
 Nourished by a vein-like network of tributaries, the Luangwa River and Kafue River pulse and subside in time to flood and drought.
-Just as the rivers themselves change throughout the year, so too do the plains and wetlands that surround them.
+Just as the rivers change throughout the year, so too do the plains and wetlands surrounding them.